kma-code/SYNCH_perspective/README.md

 ### Running the classifier

-To run the classification, check out the [jupyter notebook](https://github.com/kma-code/SYNCH_perspective/blob/main/SNN_classification.ipynb).
+To run the classification, check out the [jupyter notebook](https://github.com/kma-code/SYNCH_perspective/blob/main/SNN_classification.ipynb) (make sure that you activate SYNCHenv).